 The interrelated specific outputs of the ToC encapsulate the Sendai priority areas:

 Output 1: Strengthened national and local-level disaster risk governance.
 This output contributes to the UNDAF aspiration on coordinated UN interventions to be established with the Ministry of Local Government and Rural Development and other relevant stakeholders to strengthen the sub-national capacity to implement national laws and policies and to strengthen the sub-national government capacity to deliver services to the public.
 In line with this aspiration, the PS will develop partnerships and lead stakeholders towards integrated management of ecosystems, the environment and natural resources for purposes of reducing the root causes of vulnerability.
-UNDP will advocate a systems approach, and will partner with key DPs including DfID and China and other institutions to deliver nature-based solutions to addressing vulnerability.
+UNDP will advocate a systems approach, and will partner with key DPs including DfID and other institutions to deliver nature-based solutions to addressing vulnerability.
 Partnerships are envisaged to reduce transaction costs, and expand benefits accruing from diverse but integrated interventions focused on economic opportunities, climate change adaptation and disaster resilience.

 Output 2: Improved risk reduction and early recovery in disaster prone urban and rural areas.
 This output is aligned to the UNDP CPD 2019-2023 which aims to strengthen capacity of local government structures and communities for disaster preparedness, response, recovery and risk reduction in rural, urban and peri-urban areas.
 This aim is in line with pillar 3 of UNDAF pillar which seeks to enhance UN coordinated support to strengthen disaster risk reduction management, including prevention, preparedness, and early response and recovery, with a focus at community level.
 Within the UN, UNDP is mandated to support coordination of DRM, including capacity building and support to coordination structures at all levels, risk assessments and contingency planning, as well as providing sustainable solutions so that targeted communities graduate towards self-reliance and resilience.